snork-nbl/OAuth-2.0/examples/README.md

 ## OAuth 2.0 Device Flow

-This example shows how to set up your Google account to use "TV and Limited Devices" authorization.
+This example is about acquiring OAuth access token from  Google OAuth service using "TV and Limited Devices" authorization.

 ### Adding Credentials